moonmidas/digitalgarden/_notes/the hodling game.md

 AI kept growing in 2023 and making headline after headline.
 Stocks moved in that direction as well, therefor it was obvious that AI+Crypto projects would move in that direction.

 And we saw it with projects such as Bittensor (TAO), PaaL, and even AI projects from the previous cycle such as Fetch.Ai pumping.

+But that's not it.

+You can also grab some "alpha" by looking at what have the VCs been investing into.

+In order to do this, you can join this channel on telegram: https://t.me/cryptorank_fundraising

+T his will keep you updated with the latest funding rounds that have been happening in the space.

+And you can even dive deeper by going to their website: https://cryptorank.io/funding-rounds

+Once you're there, you can filter it by "Tier 1 Funds" and "Early Stage Only".

+This will give you an idea of where the smart money is going.

+Look for those projects with the highest amount of VCs, see what's the narrative behind it as a way to predict where the market will go next.

+The more confluence you find, the higher the chances for that narrative to spread to retail.